All About Carbohydrates

 b.
 Add 3 drops of iodine solution to each type of food.

 c.
-Observe any color changes or reactions.
+Observe any color changes or reactions. - Conclusion:

-Based on the observations, the food type that does not exhibit a blue-black color change (indicating the absence of starch) would be the one without starch.
+Based on the observations, the food type that does not exhibit a blue-black color change (indicating the absence of starch) would be the one without starch. - If observing the blue-black color confirms the presence of starch, which type of food doesn't have starch?

 Based on the observation that the blue-black color change indicates the presence of starch, the food type that does not exhibit this color change would be the one without starch.
 Therefore, in this case, the food that does not have starch would be either the orange or the apple.